 Research shows that homes without a home security system have three times the possibility of suffering a burglar attack than homes secured with a security system.
 To secure your home, browse through a directory of the best wireless home security system providers in the market and make your purchase.
-Home security systems have the advantage of raising the alarm when a break-in occurs.
+Home security systems have the advantage of raising an alarm when a break-in occurs.
 They also dispatch a distress call to the police.
-Lastly, a good number of them offer carbon monoxide and fire detection features, which are an added feature to secure your home.
+Lastly, a good number of them offer carbon monoxide and fire detection features, which are a nifty add-on to help secure your home.

 - Get a Dog

-The presence of a canine will make an intruder think twice about breaching the security of your home.
+The presence of a canine will make an intruder think twice about getting into your home.
 To a burglar, the main deterrence offered by a dog is not the fact that it can bite.
-The deterrence is that a dog’s bark will often draw attention to the activities of a burglar and this is a situation a thief wants to avoid at all costs.
+The deterrence is that a dog’s bark will often draw attention to the activities of a burglar, and this is a situation they want to avoid at all costs.

 - Keep the Outside of Your House Well Lit